rahil627/willowolf/README.md

 all should share good values: informal, *street*, *community-oriented*, *diy*, punk, *anarchist*, feminist theory, etc.

 each organization derives from a will i have/had for a long period of time
-- [the way of nature's guardians](https://willowolf.com/nga), the will to research 'n develop ways to make a better world :) :)
+- [an anarchy focused on true life](https://willowolf.com/nga), the will to research 'n develop ways to make a better world :) :)
-- [the way of experimental games](https://willowolf.com/ega), the will to research, develop, 'n love experimental games
+- [an anarchy focused on experimental games](https://willowolf.com/ega), the will to research, develop, 'n love experimental games
-- [the way of fighting games](https://willowolf.com/fga), the will to research, develop, 'n love fighting games
+- [an anarchy focused on fighting games](https://willowolf.com/fga), the will to research, develop, 'n love fighting games

 #### notes
 can keep notes that affect all of the sub-domain sites here